is popcorn keto

 Common Popcorn Types and Brands (Plus Carb Counts)

-Here are a few of the most popular brands to buy and ways to prepare popcorn along with their carb counts.
+Here are a few of the most popular brands to buy and ways to prepare popcorn keto dieters can enjoy.
 It's pretty amazing to see how quickly popcorn goes from being a nutritious snack to being an entirely unhealthy one depending on how you prepare it.

-Your choice of oil, seasoning, and additives all affect its nutritional value, so keep that in mind as you buy and make your own popcorn.
+Your choice of oil, seasoning, and additives all affect its nutritional value, so keep that in mind as you buy and make your own low carb popcorn, keto dieters.

 Note: the following macros are for a 1 oz (~28g) serving, which is approximately 3.5 cups of popcorn.